BrianSeong99/Agglayer_PessimisticProof/README.md

 Enhanced security through its interconnected design This architecture delivers the best of both worlds - chains maintain their sovereignty while users benefit from a smooth, integrated multi-chain experience with improved capital efficiency and stronger network effects.

-### Security of AggLayer
+### Security of Agglayer

-The Unified Bridge serves as the foundation for secure and reliable cross-chain transactions on AggLayer.
-While the bridge itself provides robust security, AggLayer implements additional protective measures to handle potential L2 compromises.
+The Unified Bridge serves as the foundation for secure and reliable cross-chain transactions on Agglayer.
+While the bridge itself provides robust security, Agglayer implements additional protective measures to handle potential L2 compromises.

 This multi-layered security approach addresses two key aspects:

 1. The bridge ensures safe cross-chain transaction flows
-2. Protection mechanisms safeguard funds on AggLayer even if connected L2s become compromised
+2. Protection mechanisms safeguard funds on Agglayer even if connected L2s become compromised

 The second aspect is secured via *Pessimistic Proof*.

 ## 1.Pessimistic Proof Overview

-AggLayer assumes every prover can be unsound.
+Agglayer assumes every prover can be unsound.
 The pessimistic proof guarantees that even if a prover for a chain is unsound, that prover cannot drain more funds than are currently deposited on that chain.
 In this way, the soundness issue cannot infect the rest of the ecosystem.

-AggLayer takes a pessimistic stand by treating all provers as potentially unsound.
+Agglayer takes a pessimistic stand by treating all provers as potentially unsound.
 The pessimistic proof mechanism implements a safety boundary, "firewall" between chains - it ensures that even if a chain's prover becomes compromised or unsound, the damage is strictly limited to the funds currently deposited on that specific chain.
 This containment strategy prevents any security issues from spreading across the broader network of connected chains.

 This design creates strong isolation between chains while still allowing them to interact, making the overall system more resilient and trustworthy.
 Each chain effectively has a financial "blast radius" limited to its own deposits, protecting the wider ecosystem.